pwr-Solaar/Solaar/docs/installation.md

 `pip install --user '.[report-descriptor,git-commit]'` from the download directory.
 This tells pip to install Solaar into your `~/.local` directory, but does not install Solaar's udev rule.
-(See above for installing the udev rule.)
+(See above for installing the udev rule).
 Once the udev rule has been installed you can then run Solaar as `~/.local/bin/solaar`.

 Installing Python programs to system directories using pip is generally frowned on both because this runs arbitrary code as root and because this can override existing python libraries that other users or even the system depend on.
 If you want to install Solaar to /usr/local run `sudo bash -c 'umask 022 ; pip install .'` in the solaar directory.
-(The umask is needed so that the created files and directories can be read and executed by everyone.)
+(The umask is needed so that the created files and directories can be read and executed by everyone).
 Then Solaar can be run as /usr/local/bin/solaar.
 You will also have to install the udev rule.